 This article aims to share different addiction resources depending on how you are paying for rehab.

-Unfortunately, while new laws and regulations make it easier for people with a substance abuse disorder to get treatment, many people have valid reasons not to seek it out.
-Ever present social stigma means that some people are afraid that if they get help, people will judge them.
-Other barriers like responsibilities, personal judgment, and the often-high cost of addiction treatment means that most simply never get treatment.
+Unfortunately, while new laws and regulations make it easier for people with drug addiction to get treatment, many people have valid reasons not to seek it out.
+First of all, there’s an ever-present social stigma.
+This means that some people are afraid that if they get help, people will judge them.
+Other barriers like responsibilities, personal judgment, and the often-high cost of addiction treatment mean that most simply never get treatment.
 Instead, they may attempt to quit on their own, typically setting off a cycle of quitting – which lasts anywhere from a few days to several years, before relapsing again.

-Rehab at Beginnings Treatment is more than just addiction detox, it includes physical treatment for addiction, alongside support from our extensive alumni network.
-We treat the mental, physical, and spiritual aspects of addiction, to help our patients recover their full health, relationships, and the mental and emotional skills necessary to stay clean or sober, resist cravings, and build a new life.
-That means licensed therapists, medical doctors, and psychologists, capable of providing the highest quality treatment, for substance use disorders, dual diagnosis, and other complications.
+Drug and Alcohol Rehab at Beginnings Treatment is more than just addiction detox, it includes physical treatment for addiction, alongside support from our extensive alumni network.
+We treat the mental, physical, and spiritual aspects of addiction.
+This helps our patients recover their full health, relationships, and the mental and emotional skills necessary to stay clean or sober, resist cravings, and build a new life.
+That means our staff consists of licensed therapists, medical doctors, and psychologists.
+Our team is capable of providing the highest quality treatment, for substance use disorders, dual diagnosis, and other complications.

 This level of support does mean that treatment is expensive.
 While costs depend on your choice of inpatient or outpatient care and the level of care needed, paying for rehab isn’t always as easy as it should be.
 However, there are numerous options to find funding for rehab so that you or your loved one can get much-needed help.